Graverz/M2-Project-Trump/Readme.md

 # M2-Project: Airplanes and Trump

-The project is divided into two, the network-part is about airplanes (fossil vs electric) and NLP-part is about Trump's tweets and the stock market
+The project is divided into two, the network-part is about airplanes (fossil vs electric) and NLP-part is about Trump's tweets and the stock market, S&P500.

 Code can be found in colab: